ruiyiw/meow-tea-taro/README.md

 ```bash
 sh examples/textworld/run_ppo_qwen-0.5b.sh
 ```
-You should be able to see the training curve like this: [wandb log](https://api.wandb.ai/links/pearls-lab/wurzotla)
+You should be able to see the training curve like this: [wandb log](https://api.wandb.ai/links/pearls-lab/wurzotla).

 Now you are ready to cook your RL dishes!
 Refer to [**the meow-tea-taro documentation**](https://meow-tea-taro.readthedocs.io/en/latest/index.html) for detailed environment, policy and reward configuration tutorials.

+The datasets used in our [`meow_tea_experiments`](./meow_tea_experiments/) are available in 🤗 Huggingface: [PEARLS-Lab/meow-tea-taro-dataset](https://huggingface.co/datasets/PEARLS-Lab/meow-tea-taro-dataset).

 ## 🔔 News